AdizLz/Challenge6/DECISIONS.md

 - Rationale: Aligns with common REST practices and provides clear client feedback.

 5) Port
-- Defaulted to 4567 (Spark's typical default).
-- Rationale: Avoid privileged ports and keep default Spark behavior.
+- Server runs on port 55603 (configured in `Main.java`).
+- Rationale: Chosen to avoid conflicts and match the environment where the project was developed.

+6) Static files (CSS/JS)
+- Location: `src/main/resources/public` (served with `staticFiles.location("/public")`).
+- Rationale: Standard location for Spark static files.
+Previously `public` was inside `templates/` — moved to `resources/public` so Spark serves them correctly.

-6) Limitations & Next steps
+7) Limitations & Next steps
 - No persistent storage (file or DB) — add a repository layer for production.
 - No authentication/authorization — add JWT or OAuth if required.
 - No validation beyond basic JSON parsing — add field validation.